pedroguima/hello-ee/README.md

 ## TODO

- - Integrate with a CI system so the container image gets built and deployed automatically to k8s
+ - Integrate with a CI system that looks for code changes.
+When these happen, the code should get tested and a container image should be built automatically with a new version.
+This image should be the shipped to the k8s deployment.